-For the purposes of this program, about 60 seconds of rest between sets is perfect.
+For the purposes of this beginning program, about 60 seconds of rest between sets is perfect.

-If you have any other questions, feel free to leave a comment or send me a message (I read every email).
+If you have any other questions, feel free to leave a comment or send me a message (I read every and reply to every legitimate email).

-Keeping Spirits High: You Aren’t Being Judged on Your First Day at the Gym
+Keeping Spirits High: What If You Feel Judged at the Gym?

 In fact, if anyone does look at you, they’re more likely to think “way to go” than anything else.
 People in the gym, especially the super in-shape people, are usually super supportive.

 They might even envy you!
 This comic from the Oatmeal takes an entertaining look at some of the social dynamics of the gym.

 That said, I know hearing that “you aren’t being judged” and believing it are two entirely separate things.
 One way to stay focused on yourself is remember your plan, running through the exercises of your workout in your mind.

 Another way is to borrow a cognitive behavioral technique from psychology.
 I covered this in-depth in this article, but you can check out one example technique below.